Banuba/BanubaTokenStorageSDK-iOS/README.md

 `BanubaTokenStorageSDK` allows you to store your token at server side via module API.
 For example you could use interaction with [Firebase](https://app.gitbook.com/o/aA7b4CF3LLQIe3mrRHNn/s/k2cNUcDkN2oIE0fKtWIu/platforms/ios/api-samples/banuba-tokenstoragesdk-api-sample)

-Following protocol requires creation of the instance inherited from it and then passed to `VideoEditorTokerProvider` init.
+Following protocol requires creation of the instance inherited from it and then passed to `VideoEditorTokenProvider` init.

 ```swift
 /// Alows you to create database manager with host application implementation.